 - running Mozzi library and Bastl library for Arduino

-AUDIO: The chain connectors also share audio line which simply works as a passive mixer, so all instruments can be mixed directly on Trinities themselves using the volume knobs, and audio can be taken out by the rightmost jack.
+AUDIO: The chain connectors also share an audio line which simply works as a passive mixer, so all instruments can be mixed directly on Trinities themselves using the volume knobs, and audio can be taken out by the rightmost jack.
 You can also take the audio from each device separately.

 POWER: The chain also shares power, so you need only one power adaptor to power the whole system.
 The Instruments can be powered from batteries in the chain as well.